-Upon approval of the Petitions Committee, up to two courses may be waived.
-MBFE 650 Personal Development Workshop, MBFE 651 Behavior in Organizations, and MBFE 659 Strategic Management may not be waived.
+Upon approval of the Petitions Committee, up to three courses may be waived.
+MBFE 650 Personal and Leadership Development Workshop, MBFE 651 Behavior in Organizations, MBFE 659 Strategic Management, and MBFE 670c Integration in Business Opertions: Strategic Management may not be waived.
 Waiver is based on transfer of equivalent graduate-level courses taken at AACSB and regionally accredited colleges or universities.